Windows 8 RT

 • Predecessor: None (first ARM Windows release)

-• Successor: None (discontinued; concept replaced by Windows 10 Mobile)
+• Successor: None (platform discontinued; concept later replaced by Windows 10 Mobile)

 Build and Distribution

-• Preinstalled exclusively on ARM‑based tablets (Surface RT, Surface 2, OEM tablets).
+• Preinstalled on ARM‑based tablets such as Surface RT, Surface 2, and OEM devices.

 • Included Office Home & Student 2013 RT.